jtrim/jtrim.github.io/_posts/2013-08-25-fast-ui-development-in-large-rails-codebases.markdown

-Unicorn was built on strong principles lying in the foundation of Unix (see [I like Unicorn because it's Unix](http://tomayko.com/writings/unicorn-is-unix) by Ryan Tomayko, good read).
+Unicorn was built on strong principles lying in the foundation of Unix (see [I like Unicorn because it's Unix](http://tomayko.com/writings/unicorn-is-unix) by Ryan Tomayko).
 As such, it's capable of receiving and reacting to [various signals](http://unicorn.bogomips.org/SIGNALS.html).
 More specifically, Unicorn reacts to receiving a SIGHUP by reloading its configuration file and restarting all of its workers.
 Sending a signal to the process for code reloading is only